swcarpentry/python-novice-inflammation/_episodes/04-lists.md

 > {: .language-python}
 >
 > Here are some visual examples of how indexing a list of lists `x` works.
 First,
-> we can reference each row on the shelf as a separate list.
+> you can reference each row on the shelf as a separate list.
 For example, x[2]
 > represents the list of baskets on the third row of the shelf.
 >
 > [![x is now shown as a list of four rows, with x[0] representing the top row of